José Pablo Arellano

-José Pablo Arellano Marin (Santiago, March 18, 1952) is an economist, academic, researcher, company director, consultant and Chilean politician, a member of the Christian Democrats.
+José Pablo Arellano Marin (Santiago, March 18, 1952) is an economist, academic, researcher, company director, consultant and Chilean politician, current member of Amarillos por Chile.
 He was Minister of Education under the governments of Eduardo Frei Ruiz-Tagle and of Michelle Bachelet, chief executive officer of Codelco-Chile, a state-owned company and also the largest company in the country.

 His father was José Arellano, a Falangist former mayor of Cartagena and former president of the Association of Municipalities of the time.
 He died when Arellano was just four years old.

 He has been married since 1975 to the preschool teacher and landscape designer María Elena (Manena) Recabarren, and they have four children, José Pablo, Magdalena, Andrés and Francisca.

 Education

 Arellano studied at Colegio San Ignacio in the Chilean capital, Santiago.
 After graduating with a degree in economics from the Pontifical Catholic University of Chile as the best student in his class, he received a master's degree in economics from Harvard University and then a doctorate in 1979.

 After having worked as a researcher at the Corporation of Studies for Latin America, CIEPLAN, Arellano was executive director of the organization from 1984 to 1989, hence his proximity to economists like Alejandro Foxley, Ricardo Ffrench-Davis, Pablo Piñera and René Cortázar.

 He has sat on the boards of several nonprofit educational corporations, including the Fundación Belén Educa, the Maipú Educational Corporation and the Peñalolén Municipal Corporation.
 He is currently a director of Hogar de Cristo, Fundación Opportunidad and Belén Educa.

 He has been a professor at the Pontifical Catholic University of Chile, the University of Chile, Adolfo Ibáñez University and the University of Notre Dame (USA).